 All this information will be needed by the Editorial Committee that makes the decision to send your book out to peer review, alternatively to reject it.
-As Lund UP will often consult Manchester University Press before making a decision, and as we may also wish to consult scholars who do not understand Swedish, the CV, list of publications and book presentation have to be in English.
+As LU Press will often consult Manchester University Press before making a decision, and as we may also wish to consult scholars who do not understand Swedish, the CV, list of publications and book presentation have to be in English.
 (You may be able to obtain translations free of charge via Lund University’s internal translation service.)

 A CV and list of publications must also accompany a book proposal, and the proposal itself must contain all the items listed above.

 Your CV must contain information as to whether your current position at Lund University is a permanent one.
 If it is not, information as to when your employment is due to expire must be submitted.
 LU Press is not permitted to pay for the dissemination of research by academics who are not employees of Lund University.

 If you are an editor rather than an author, you need to demonstrate the projected book’s value as an integrated volume of consistently high quality which is more than the sum of its parts.

 A few hints on putting together an effective book presentation